anatolitrifonov/BestFor/BestFor/src/BestFor.Data/ReadMe.txt

 Looks like the startup is needed to bootstrap the dnx services anyway.
-It will not be used when dll is referenced from another project. dnx ef migrations add Initial <- needs to be executed from project folder, not solution folder dnu restore <- restores packages dnvm use 1.0.0-rc1-update1 dnx ef migrations add Initial dnx ef database update
+It will not be used when dll is referenced from another project. dnx ef migrations add Initial <- needs to be executed from project folder, not solution folder dnu restore <- restores packages run dnmv upgrade to add dnx to path dnvm use 1.0.0-rc1-update1 dnx ef migrations add Initial dnx ef database update